KevinMarquette/PSHonolulu/PITCHME.md

 ### With Pipeline Support

-    Get-Content servers.txt | Show-Computer
+    Get-Content servers.txt | Show-Computer -View Events

-If pipe in a list of computers, it will open each one of them.
+Pipe in a list of computers, it will open each one of them.

 ---